Virginia's Mountains Forged the People of Appalachia.

 Big Stone Gap, in the Heart of Appalachia region, was the location for the first novel in the nation to sell a million copies, "Trail of the Lonesome Pine," written by John Fox Jr., who lived in Big Stone Gap in the late 1890s to early 1900s.
 Every summer, the town's residents perform this touching love story on an outdoor stage, and the performance has since been designated as Virginia's Official Outdoor Drama.

 Another famous author, Adriani Trigiani, is a native of Big Stone Gap, who wrote the contemporary novel "Big Stone Gap" and its sequels about a pharmacist and the townsfolk in her life, many of whom are patterned after real people!
 Get a map of the locations featured in her book when you visit!
+It is now a major motion picture, filmed entirely in Big Stone Gap.

 The Southwest Virginia Museum Historical State Park in Big Stone Gap chronicles the exploration and development of the town and surrounding area.
 Visit the gift shop for one-of-a-kind items made in the region.